 The Teacher PM is a shining beacon of light and inspiration to all his team members.
 Everyone loves to work with a teacher PM because his mentoring skills are on-point, whether his pieces of advice are work-related or not.
 Every problem or setback is an opportunity to learn and do better.
 Despite the overwhelming mound of backlogs, or when project failure appears imminent, the Teacher PM always makes us see the silver lining in the horizon, making us believe that the right solutions to any problem are always within sight and reach.

 Like a chess grand master whose moves are always a product of rigorous calculation, the Mastermind PM is a strategist extraordinaire.
 He is an exceptional planner and a risk manager.
 “No rock is left unturned,” is his motto, and plans every step of the project.
-He is a friend of basic office applications, spreadsheets, and other planning tools that will help ensure the success of the project.
+He is a friend of basic office applications, spreadsheets, and other planning tools that help ensure the success of the project.
 When delegating tasks, he takes into account people’s strengths and weaknesses so that he can assign them to roles where each team member can perform well.